 The other reasons are visitor safety.
 If you don't account for the tides in a very conservative manner, you can become trapped by the tides or swept off the rocks.
 They also confirmed there was indeed a death in the cave related to the tides.

 Some visitors clearly do struggle to understand the tidal forces at Acadia National Park.
 Case and point, Bar Island.
 Without fail, every year vehicles become trapped on the bar.
-Most recently, a car became stuck in the sand attempting to drive onto the island.
-Luckily the vehicle was towed to safety before the tide came in.
-However, others haven't been so lucky.
 In years past, numerous vehicles have gotten stuck and swallowed up by the rising water.

 Maine Beaches We Love